npcoincoreteam/NPCoin-php/NPCWallet/OpenApiWallet/README.md

 <br>
 <a href="https://docs.google.com/forms/d/e/1FAIpQLSe-tiyf0ffiowj7UrDlch1CZCxOuAtfEBLECUhTogsVXxLHhA/viewform?c=0&w=1">CLICK HERE</a>
 <br>
 For exchanger we will create the API KEY for you (no need to fill the form), just provide to us your domain name, email and server IP.
+Email to us at <a href="mailto:npcoin.international@gmail.com">npcoin.international@gmail.com</a>

 Affer submiting the form, we will process the <b>API USER CODE</b> and <b>API KEY</b> between 1 to 5 working days and we will notify applicant about <b>API USER CODE</b> and <b>API KEY</b> via our official email.